DrakeData/MSDS434-Final/README.md

 [![Week 1 Video](https://cdn.loom.com/sessions/thumbnails/2dfa50f27e6c4cc993c0aadd6618d7ef-with-play.gif)](https://www.loom.com/share/2dfa50f27e6c4cc993c0aadd6618d7ef)

 #### Objective
-- Demo instantiation of an instance on both the Google Cloud Platform as well as on Amazon AWS.
+- Demo instantiation of an instance on both the Google Cloud Platform (GCP), as well as on Amazon AWS.
 - Describe one application of AI that you would be interested in pursuing in the context of the GCP leveraging the technologies identified in this course.

 #### My Learnings